-Despite all the merits of forced falling asleep and opportunities it offers, it quite rarely works at School of Out-of-Body Travel seminars for beginners.
+Despite all the merits of forced falling asleep and opportunities it offers, it quite rarely works at Phase School seminars for beginners.
 It is often put forward as an element for advanced practitioners who have reached the next level of sophistication.
 The problem consists in the fact that forced falling asleep is nearly always difficult for novices to conceptualize.
 In addition, information overload leads to an inability to digest additional information, and risks crowding out more elementary tasks at the start of one's practice.